2011 Irish general election: Issues

 The election was dominated by the fallout from the banking crisis and the EU–ECB–IMF "Troika" bailout in 2010.
-The opposition parties were highly critical of the government's decision to guarantee all bank liabilities in 2008; this had dramatically increased the state's risk exposure and put pressure on the value of Irish bonds, contributing to the need for external assistance.
-In late 2010, Labour leader Eamon Gilmore alleged that the government had known Anglo Irish Bank was insolvent at the time of the guarantee and accused Brian Cowen of "economic treason" for placing its debt burden on taxpayers.
+The opposition parties were critical of the government's decision to guarantee all bank liabilities in 2008; this had dramatically increased the state's risk exposure and put pressure on the value of Irish bonds, contributing to the need for external assistance.
+In late 2010, Labour leader Eamon Gilmore alleged that the government had known Anglo Irish Bank was insolvent in 2008 and accused Brian Cowen of "economic treason" for placing its debt burden on taxpayers.
 Cowen strongly rejected the claim.

-As the first eurozone election to take place in a country experiencing a sovereign debt crisis, the vote was seen internationally as significant for the future of the currency.
+As the first eurozone election to take place in a country facing the Euro area crisis, the vote was seen as important for the future of the currency.
 Fine Gael and Labour both proposed to renegotiate the Troika deal.
-Michael Noonan, Fine Gael's finance spokesperson, said the 5.8% interest rate demanded under the agreement was likely to inhibit economic recovery and suggested that other European countries contribute to the recapitalisation of Irish banks.
+Michael Noonan, Fine Gael's finance spokesperson, said the 5.8% interest rate demanded was likely to inhibit economic recovery and suggested that other European countries contribute to the recapitalisation of Irish banks.
 Economists criticised these proposals, saying they overstated the Irish government's leverage.
 Olli Rehn, the European Commissioner for Economic and Monetary Affairs and the Euro, said the terms of the bailout could not be renegotiated, but it might be possible to reduce the interest rate.